Intent, Implementation, Impact

 4. Know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

 The teaching and implementation of the Art and Design Curriculum at Ethelbert Road Primary School is based on the National Curriculum and linked to topics, where possible, to ensure a well-structured approach to this creative subject.
+We use the knowledge and skill progression steps from Focus Education to ensure skills and knowledge are built upon each year.
 The children are constantly exposed to a wide and diverse range of art forms and artists.
 This includes, creating plaster dinosaur fossils, printing wallpaper inspired by William Morris, shoebox dioramas based on 'A Midsummer Night's Dream', clay coil pots, Medusa papier mache heads and exploring emotion using the works of war artist Henry Moore, to name just a few.
 The work of famous local, national and international artists are explored to develop the children's learning.
 Further development for the children's knowledge and experiences comes in the form of visits to our local areas, galleries and natural settings for inspiration.
 The children's learning is further enhanced with large hall displays where the children have the opportunity for collaborative working and can take pride in contributing to whole school art.

 Early Years Foundation Stage Pupils explore and use a variety of media and materials through a combination of child initiated and adult directed activities.
 They have opportunities to learn to: